EndPointCorp/end-point-blog/2022/11/ssh-askpass-on-mac-os-for-agent-confirmation.md

     ![macOS 13.0 settings open to the keyboard tab, with a slider button reading "Keyboard navigation" highlighted.](/blog/2022/11/ssh-askpass-on-mac-os-for-agent-confirmation/keyboard_shortcuts_on_ventura.webp)

-Now you can press tab ⇥ and then the spacebar to press `OK`.
+Now you can press tab ⇥ and then the spacebar to select "OK".

 Enjoy!